Thalassemia Intermedia Caused by a Combination of a Globin Gene Triplication with Heterozygosity for β0 Thalassemia: A Case Report

 Volume 3,Issue 3

-Thalassemia Intermedia Caused by a Combination of a Globin Gene Triplication with Heterozygosity for β0 Thalassemia: A Case ReportAbstract Thalassemia syndromes are a group of hemoglobinopathies characterized by gene defects that disrupt hemoglobin synthesis.
-Thalassemia intermediate is referred to a group of disorders with a less severe form of the disease when compared with thalassemia major.
+Thalassemia Intermedia Caused by a Combination of a Globin Gene Triplication with Heterozygosity for β0 Thalassemia: A Case ReportAbstract Thalassemia syndromes are a group of hemoglobinopathies characterized by gene defects that disrupt normal hemoglobin production.
+Thalassemia intermedia (TI) is referred to as a group of disorders with a less severe form of the disease compared to thalassemia major.
+We present a case of a 60-year-old woman who was referred to a hematologist for chronic anemia and splenomegaly. |

 Introduction to Genetic ScreeningAbstract We present here the content and articles of this special issue on genetic screening, putting them in perspective with the field and between themselves. |